 Growth and employment are public goods and developing countries are in a perpetual state of systemic and multiple market failures.
 Rather than lend to businesses or households - banks thrive on arbitrage.
 Investment horizons are limited.
 Should the state refrain from stepping in to fill up the gap - these countries are doomed to inexorable decline.

-countries as well.
-Market failures signify corruption and inefficiency in the
+rich and developed countries as well.
+Market failures signify corruption and

-private sector.
-Such misconduct and misallocation of economic resources is
+inefficiency in the private sector.
+Such misconduct and misallocation of

 Wealth destruction by privately-owned firms is typical of economies with absent, lenient, or lax regulation and often exceeds anything the public administration does.
 Corruption, driven by avarice and fear, is common among entrepreneurs as much as among civil servants.
 It is a myth to believe otherwise.
 Wherever there is money, human psychology is in operation and with it economic malaise.
 Hence the need for governmental micromamangement of the private sector at all times.
 Self-regulation is a costly and self-deceiving urban legend.

 Another engine of state involvement is provided by the thrift paradox.
 When the economy goes sour, rational individuals and households save more and spend less.
 The aggregate outcome of their newfound thrift is recessionary: decreasing consumption translates into declining corporate profitability and rising unemployment.
 These effects are especially pronounced when financial transmission mechanisms (banks and other financial institutions) are gummed up: frozen in fear and distrust, they do not lend money, even though deposits (and their own capital base) are ever growing.